David-Simonetti-ND/Stock-Market-Simulator/README.md

 Ensure you have python 3.9+ installed on the student machines.

-To run StockNet, start 4 different terminals connected to various student machines.
-They can be all the same student machine or all different.
+To run StockNet, start 4 different terminals ON THE SAME STUDENT MACHINE.
+NOTE: In testing we noticed an issue with sending UDP packets across different student machines, where packets were all being dropped.
+This could be due to a variety of reasons, but for demonstration purposes it is simpler to run all servers and clients on the same machine.
+If you really wish to run different machines, the connections will work, but stock data may not be updated properly.

 #### Single Replicator (Basic)